 Herpes Gladiatorum: If > 18 y/o famciclovir 250mg TID X 10days for initial outbreak; 5 days for recurrence valacyclovir 1g BID X 10 days initial outbreak; 5 days for recurrence.
 If < 18 y/o acyclovir 40-80mg/kg/d divided 3-4 times a day for 7-10 days.

-Prophylaxis 400-800mg acyclovir daily throughout the sports season
+Prophylaxis 400-800mg acyclovir daily throughout the sports season.

-HSV meningitis in association with genital disease: There is no standard of care (PubMed).
+HSV meningitis in association wiTH genital disease: There is no standard of care (PubMed).
 The best review to date suggests "Most patients with HSV meningitis rapidly improve, but immunocompromised hosts have more neurologic sequelae and may benefit from antiviral therapy.
 Our data suggest symptomatic treatment alone for immunocompetent patients with HSV meningitis, avoiding the cost and side effects of prolonged intravenous acyclovir therapy; in contrast, immunocompromised patients had improved outcomes and would therefore benefit from antiviral therapy (PubMed)."

-There is no data to support treating with iv acyclovir, I would give po and treat it like any other genital outbreak; expert opinion will differ, so I wonder if they are really experts.
+There is no data to support treating meningitis with iv acyclovir, I would give po and treat it like any other genital outbreak; expert opinion will differ, so I wonder if they are really experts.

 Recurrent aseptic meningitis is usually due to Herpes 2 (Molleret's) and if associated with eye/urethra symptoms, think of Bechets.